Skip to main content

 • The first and second arguments of overallSimulation are the path to the folder containing the input .ini file and the name of that file (without the extension).

-• The third and fourth arguments specify where to save the output results (in .fits format) and and the name of the resulting .fits file.
+• The third and fourth arguments specify where to save the output results (in .fits format) and the name of the resulting .fits file.

 A detailed documentation on the overallSimulation function is available below.